nar17/AL395_mybots/README.md

-# Assignment 7:
+# Assignment 8:
-Expand the morphospace from assignment 6 and create randomly generated robots in multiple dimensions.
+Utilize the parallel hillclimber algorithm to design morphology and behavior for locomotion.

 # 	Running Instructions: